tallforasmurf/CoBro/README.md

 ------------------

 On shutdown,
-store the each comic: name, URL, and last hash value -- in the app settings.
+store the name, URL, and last hash value or each comic in the app settings.
-Also the window geometry.
+(Location of settings depends on the OS.)